LAWS5210 Working with China: Business in a Socio-legal Context

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) group project; (2) test; and (3) research paper.
+- Indicative assessments in this unit are as follows: (1) presentation; (2) essay; and (3) research paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.